 Tonke Campers are the Apple products of the camper and RV world.
 Sleek, sophisticated, stylish, and miles beyond what other companies have envisioned, Tonke Campers can take you farther than you ever dreamed.

 Founded by a former documentary film director named Maarten van Soest in 2005, Tonke is based in the Netherlands.
 Their campers are a cross between a gypsy wagon and a high-end yacht, with a truck thrown in for good measure.

 Tonke campers come in two main lines – the Classic Silverline and the Classic Woodline.
-The Silverline keeps the sleek metal exterior, while the Woodline features a classic wooden exterior with metal highlights.
+The Silverline keeps a sleek metal exterior, while the Woodline features a classic wooden exterior with metal highlights.

 All Tonke models feature the company’s highly meticulous attention to quality and detail.
-Anything that can be custom made probably is.
-Some models teak interior panels, flooring and ceilings, along with retro-style colored furniture, lacquered cabinetry and a surprising amount of kitchen counter space.
-A two-burner stove, refrigerator and sink are also included.
+Anything that can be custom-made probably is.
+Some models have teak interior panels, flooring, and ceilings, along with retro-style colored furniture, lacquered cabinetry, and a surprising amount of kitchen counter space.
+A two-burner stove, refrigerator, and sink are also included.

 Tonke vans are available now as well.
 These compact, versatile camper vans are perfectly suited for quick overnight camping trips.
 They even work well for everyday use at home.